shakedkattan/serverless_rds_cluster_automation/README.md

 **KEY FEATURES**
 - Developers send a JSON request (via API Gateway)
 - Request is routed through SNS → SQS → Lambda
-- Lambda creates a GitHub Pull Request with Terraform code
+- Lambda creates a GitHub Pull Request with Terraform code merge
 - CI/CD pipeline applies the infrastructure using Terraform
 - Supports both **MySQL** and **PostgreSQL**, in **dev** and **prod** environments